ecfeed/ecfeed.java/README.md

 - Create a test model on the ecFeed webpage.
 - Generate a personal keystore named 'security.p12' and put it in the \~/.ecfeed/ directory (Linux users) or in the \~/ecfeed/ directory (Windows users).

-For the full documentation check the source directly at [GitHub](https://github.com/ecfeed/ecfeed.java).
+For the complete documentation check the source directly at [GitHub](https://github.com/ecfeed/ecfeed.java).

-The ecFeed library can be found online in the [Maven Repository](https://mvnrepository.com/artifact/com.ecfeed/ecfeed.junit).
+The ecFeed library can be found online in the [Maven Repository](https://mvnrepository.com/artifact/com.ecfeed/ecfeed.java).

 ## Examples

-Methods, used in the tutorial, are a part of the welcome model, created during the user registration process at the 'ecfeed.com' webpage.
+Methods, used in the tutorial, are a part of the welcome model, created during the registration process at the 'ecfeed.com' webpage.
 If the model is missing (e.g. it has been deleted by the user), it can be downloaded (and then imported) from [here](https://s3-eu-west-1.amazonaws.com/resources.ecfeed.com/repo/tutorial/Welcome.ect).

 ```java
 import com.ecfeed.TestProvider;